Krunal-Kevadiya/rn-custom-style-sheet/README.md

 - This is a theme provider and applies to the app level js/ts.
 - isSupportLandscape props will be support device landscape mode from scaling because when device orientation change then change height and width(Default false).
+- isAppLandscape props will be support device landscape mode from scaling because when application need landscape mode then change height and width(Default false).

 #### useMyTheme